top of page

 Kirsty Savage

 If you have been researching respite options under the NDIS, you have probably come across the term STA and wondered whether it means the same thing as respite.
 The short answer is that they are closely related, but not quite identical.
-NDIS Short-Term Accommodation (STA), now officially known as Short-Term Respite (STR), is the specific NDIS funding category that covers what most families think of as respite.
+NDIS Short-Term Accommodation (STA) is the specific NDIS funding category that covers what most families think of as respite when they talk about temporary stays with support.
 Understanding the connection between STA and respite can help you navigate plan discussions, provider conversations, and funding decisions with more clarity.

 For a full breakdown of what NDIS STA includes, see our guide to NDIS Short Term Accommodation.
-This guide explains how STA and respite relate to each other, why the terminology has shifted, and what it all means in practical terms for participants and families.
+This guide explains how STA and respite relate to each other and what it all means in practical terms for participants and families.

 Is STA the Same as Respite Under the NDIS?